dr-hextanium/cookbook/src/intro_to_programming/setup.md

             ```bash
             source ~/.bashrc
             ```
-    - Finally, to check that your properly installed [ADB](https://developer.android.com/studio/releases/platform-tools), In the Android Studio Terminal (Control + F12 on Windows or ⌘ + F12 on macOS), or your default/preferred terminal run the following command:
+    - Finally, to check that your properly installed [ADB](https://developer.android.com/studio/releases/platform-tools), In the Android Studio Terminal (Control + F12 on Windows or ⌘ + F12 on Mac), or your default/preferred terminal run the following command:
     ```bash
     adb devices
     ```